 - Episodic treatment - These treatments are used to manage episodes of prolonged bleeding.

-For haemophilia A, regular injections of a medication called octocog alfa are administered.
-This is an engineered version of clotting factor VIII, the clotting factor people with haemophilia A are deficient in.
+For hemophilia A, regular injections of a medication called octocog alfa are administered.
+This is an engineered version of clotting factor VIII, the clotting factor people with hemophilia A are deficient in.
 Patients are advised to have an injection every 48 hours.
 Side effects include an itchy skin rash and redness at the injection site.

-In mild or moderate haemophilia, regular preventive treatment is not always required.
+In mild or moderate hemophilia, regular preventive treatment is not always required.
 These patients may only require treatment to manage individual episodes of bleeding.
-For people with haemophilia A, this may be achieved with injections of octocog alfa or another medication called desmopressin.
+For people with hemophilia A, this may be achieved with injections of octocog alfa or another medication called desmopressin.
 Desmopressin is a synthetic hormone that stimulates the production of clotting factor VIII.